couchbase/cbft/DESIGN.md

       |
       |--- PIndex 543aa (covers VBuckets 1000-1023)  y     y

-Above we can see that index "beer-sample-fts" was partitioned into 3 PIndexes, where PIndex ac923 covers the data from VBuckets 0 through
-499. Also, replication has been enabled with replica count of 1, so the planner has assigned PIndex ac923 to live on multiple cbft nodes:
-A and B.
+Above we can see that the cbft index "beer-sample-fts" was partitioned into 3 PIndexes, where PIndex ac923 covers the data from VBuckets 0 through 499.
+Also, replication has been enabled with replica count of 1, so cbft's planner has assigned PIndex ac923 to exist on multiple cbft nodes: A and B.

-For more information, please see cbgt's design document (GT), as most of the clustering and partitioning logic comes from the generic cbgt library.
+For more information, please see cbgt's design document (GT), as most of the clustering and partitioning logic comes from the generic, reusable cbgt library.

 -------------------------------------------------
 # cbftint Design

-In this section, we'll describe the planned steps of how ns-server will spawn cbft nodes and orchestrate those cbft nodes along with KV (memcached/ep-engine) nodes.
-And, we'll describe scenarios of increasing complexity and how we plan to handle them in methodical, step-by-step fashion.
+In this section, we'll describe the proposal of how ns-server will spawn cbft nodes and orchestrate those cbft nodes along with KV nodes (memcached/ep-engine).
+And, we'll describe scenarios of increasing, step-by-step complexity and how they'll be handled.

 ## Single CB Node, With Full-Text Service Disabled

 In a single node couchbase cluster, or a so-called "cluster of one", the simplest case is when the user hasn't enabled the cbft (or full-text) service type.

-In this simple situation, we expect ns-server's babysitter on that single couchbase node to not spawn any cbft processes.
+In this simple situation, we expect ns-server's babysitter to not spawn any cbft processes.

 NOTE: We don't expect the user to be able to dynammically change the enabled service types for an existing, already initialized couchbase